 A survey that asked respondents to identify corridors they would be most likely to utilize, their bicycling preferences, and frequency was distributed online, during outreach events, and at the first public workshop.
 The survey was provided in English and Spanish, and included a graphic showing the preliminary regional corridors.
-A total of 103 surveys were completed including six using the Spanish language survey.
-The survey asked various questions regarding bicycling preferences, frequency, and asked respondents to identify corridors they would be most likely to utilize.
+A total of 103 surveys were completed including six in Spanish.